 13.4″ x 9.4″ x 14″

 The AmazonBasics Underseater is perfect for – as the name suggests – someone looking for a basic bag that’s affordable and works as advertised.
-At only 13″ square, this bag is sure to fit wherever you need it to, and weighing less than five pounds, it’s not a back that will hold you back.
+At only 13″ square, this bag is sure to fit wherever you need it to, and weighing less than five pounds, it’s not a piece of under seat roller luggage that will hold you back.

 This bag features several zippered compartments inside and out for storing gear and personal items.
 One thing it does lack is an elastic side pocket for water bottles, but for the price, we can overlook it.
 Like other bags in this roundup, the AmazonBasics Underseater features a telescoping handle and a luggage strap in the back for sliding it over another piece of luggage if you choose.